ColetteThomson/famous-quotes-quiz/README.md

 * Links are provided within the page in the form of high visibility buttons to take the user directly to the 'Actor Quotes Quiz' and the 'Movie Quotes Quiz' pages.
 * The user has the option of choosing the 'Actor Quotes Quiz', should they require to test their knowledge against a higher difficulty level quiz.
 * Rules for playing the quizzes are provided on this page.
+* The footer provides navigational links to other pages in the website.
 * This feature fulfills the user stories: *'As a new user, I want to immediately understand the main purpose of the website'* and *'As a new user, the navigational layout must be easy to understand and follow'* and *'As a new user, I would like the option of entering a username'* and *As a regular user, I want the option of quizzes with increasing levels of difficulty*.

 #### The 'Actors Quote Quiz and the 'Movie Quotes Quiz' pages